suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #cddl-aeskw title="CDDL for AES-KW-based Content Key Distribution"}

-Note that the AES-KW algorithm, as defined in Section 2.2.3.1 of {{RFC3394}},
+Note that the AES-KW algorithm, as defined in {{Section 2.2.3.1 of RFC3394}},
 does not have public parameters that vary on a per-invocation basis.
 Hence,
 the protected header in the COSE_recipient structure is a byte string
 of zero length.